deepsquare-io/ClusterFactory/web/docs/getting-started/02-k0s-configuration.md

 Look for `loadBalancerIP` and use the IPs from the MetalLB.

 Add or remove ports.
-Since traefik will be used as the main Ingress, these ports will be exposed to the external network.
+Since Traefik will be used as the main Ingress, these ports will be exposed to the external network.

 The IngressClass is `traefik`.
 If you don't want to use Traefik, feel free to add another extension.